ankityagi/gpt4all/Readme.txt

     },
     {
       "role": "user",
-      "content": "Help me write a hello world program in Python" }
+      "content": "Help me write a hello world program in Python in a file" }
   ],
   "temperature": 0.7,